-This policy was considered and adopted by the Governing body in line with the overall duty to safeguard and promote the welfare of children as set out in the DfE guidance 'Keeping Children Safe in Education 2019'.
+This policy was considered and adopted by the Governing body in line with the overall duty to safeguard and promote the welfare of learners as set out in the DfE guidance 'Keeping Children Safe in Education 2023'.
 Parents will be issued with a hard copy of this policy on request.
-This policy will also be made available to parents via the school website.
+This policy will also be made available to parents and carers via the school website.